connorrichert/anorlondo-enterprise-simulation/README.md

 | HR            | Read-Only         |
 | Sales         | Read-Only         |

-**Something that had me hitting my head against my desk:**
-Windows uses **two layers of permissions**:
+**A lesson I learned: Windows uses two layers of permissions.**

 1. **SMB Share Permissions** – controls who can connect.
 2. **NTFS File Permissions** – controls what users can do inside the folder.

 Both layers must grant the intended access.
-Lesson learned.

 ---